0x0elliot/obfuscated_hello_world/README.md

 # obfuscated hello world
 An on-going project where I try to obfuscate hello world program as much as possible.
 It's obfuscated but in a single line.
-It's a simple concept so i will leave that there.
+The idea is trying to fit in as much obfuscation as possible in a single line of code.
 <hr>

 <h2>One line version:</h2>